emccorson/onsenguide/GUIDE.md

 one used here is `ons.notification.alert`.
 See more about the available notifications in the API pages.

+> It's quickly going to get annoying if we have to keep typing in the username
+> and password every time we want to run the app.
+While you're developing, set
+> the correct username and password to blank strings to save time.

 > > - Now make the button work
 > >   - Introduce the `script` tag
 > >   - Set `onclick` and say it's just exactly the same as a normal button but it